Faith Studies

 Physical Education and Wellness

-We believe all students should have the opportunity to discover and enjoy lifelong activities and sports.
-The connection between healthy body, mind and soul is ever-present in the weekly programs which include cooperative games, skill development, sportsmanship and making healthy decisions.
-In the last trimester of fifth grade, students split into gender-based small groups for the RISE program to develop personal leadership skills that build confidence for the transition to Middle School.
+All students should have the opportunity to discover and enjoy lifelong activities and sports.
+The connection between a healthy body, mind, and soul is ever-present in the weekly programs, which include cooperative games, skill development, sportsmanship, and making healthy decisions.

 Wellness classes teach subjects regarding how to keep our minds and bodies healthy and safe.
 This includes topics around emotional regulation, conflict resolution, self-esteem, nutrition, and personal boundaries.